surifirstpin/biplus_documentation/DatabaseConnection.md

 ## SSH
-In case if you are connecting BiPlus to your database without using SSH tunnel,you can go ahead with Database Configuration In case if you are connecting through SSH tunnel
+In case if you are connecting BiPlus to your database without using SSH tunnel,you can go ahead with Database Configuration In case if you are connecting through SSH tunnel ,you need to provide thenfollowing information to BiPlus analyst

 IP address or DNS name of the database server
 SSH port of the database server